The Invincible Iron Fold

 “But what could he do with a file like that?”
 I asked him immediately after class on Friday.

 “Just take my word for it when I say it could be very bad.
-And Rainey’s one of the good ones; he was a member of F.O.L.D. back when he was our age.
+And Rainey’s one of the good ones, a teacher that almost everybody likes.
 We can’t lose him.”
 Trent looked me in the eye.
 In the stress of the ordeal, his eyepatch was sliding off and his other eye was just poking through.
 “Do all you can to get it back, Boone.
 Before it’s too late.”

 Well, I was at least partially too late.